 was always very helpful during the meetings and provided excellent feedback to help me through the process of writing this thesis.

-I would like to thank Joep van der Plas for the excellent guidance throughout the process.
+I would like to thank Joep van der Plas for the excellent guidance throughout. the process.
 I also would like to thank my parents, friends, and for their support and motivational words.This thesis will not be my final chapter at Tilburg University, as I am looking forward towards my participation in the QTEM program, for which I am very thankful for the opportunity given by Tilburg University.
-I hope you enjoy reading my master thesis
+I hope you enjoy reading my master thesis.

 Alan Rijnders